NacarateJ/jaqueline-nacarate-the-bjj-log-app/README.md

 - To stream the videos in the browser I'm using ImageKit - an image management service that provides image optimization and fast CDN (content delivery network) delivery.
 I configured it to fetch the videos straight from my Firebase Storage.

+## Tech Stack and Tools
+* HTML, SASS, JavaScript, React, React Router, Node.js, Express, API's , MySQL, Knex.js, Multer, ImageKit, Firebase, Postman, Axios.

+## Installation:
-* To install and run the project you will need to clone or dowload the Front-end file - jaqueline-nacarate-the-bjj-log-app, and the Back-end file - jaqueline-nacarate-the-bjj-log-app-api.
+1. To install and run the project you will need to clone or dowload the Front-end file - [jaqueline-nacarate-the-bjj-log-app](https://github.com/NacarateJ/jaqueline-nacarate-the-bjj-log-app), and the Back-end file - [jaqueline-nacarate-the-bjj-log-app-api](https://github.com/NacarateJ/jaqueline-nacarate-the-bjj-log-app-api);
-* Run nmp i to download modules needed
+2. Run ```nmp i``` to install all the required packages for the app;
-* To start the Front-end run npm start
+3. To start the Front-end run the command ```npm start```;
-* To start the Back-end run npm run server
+4. To start the Back-end run the command ```npm run server```;
-* It might ask about the Firebase-Key but just ignore it.
+5. It might ask about the Firebase-Key but just ignore it.
 Since the Firebase Storage is connected to ImageKit you should be able to have access to the videos I already have on the app.

 ## Environment Variables